TommySharpNZ/Sensor-Bar-Card/README.md

 - 🎨 **Three colour modes** — smooth gradient, severity bands, or a single fixed colour
 - 📍 **Four label positions** — left, above, inside the bar, or off
 - 📈 **Optional peak marker** — a subtle chevron and line marking the highest value seen this session
+- 🎯 **Optional target marker** — a fixed chevron and line marking a configurable goal or threshold
 - ✨ **Animated fill** — smooth bar width and colour transitions on value change
 - 🖱️ **Native HA entity dialog** — click any bar to open the Home Assistant more-info popup with history
 - 🔧 **Per-entity overrides** — every option can be set as a global default and overridden per entity
 - 📐 **Configurable bar height** — set different heights per entity or globally
+- 🔢 **Decimal places** — control how many decimal places are shown in the value
 - 🌡️ **Works with any sensor** — power, temperature, humidity, battery, CO₂, water flow, and more

 ---